phpmyadmin/phpmyadmin/docs/config.rst

     :type: string or false
     :default: ``''``

-    .. versionadded:: 2.2.0

-    Since release 2.2.0 phpMyAdmin allows users to bookmark queries.
+    phpMyAdmin allows users to bookmark queries.
 This can be useful for queries you often run.
 To allow the usage of this
     functionality: